Fines and Infringements

 ‘Exceptional’ and ‘special’ circumstances are different.

 ‘Exceptional circumstances’ are not defined, but usually include unforeseen and unusual events which were outside your control.
-Most internal review requests are made on the basis of exceptional circumstances.
-Examples of exceptional circumstances might include if you did not have a valid myki but had a car accident and had to use public transport to get home, or had to rush to the hospital to visit a sick relative.
-Exceptional circumstances do not include forgetting your myki, forgetting to touch on, or not having anywhere nearby to top up (if there were no other exceptional circumstances).
+Examples of exceptional circumstances might include if you did not have a valid myki but had a car accident and had to use public transport to get home, or you had to rush to the hospital to visit a sick relative.
+Exceptional circumstances do not include simply forgetting your myki, forgetting to touch on, or not having anywhere nearby to top up (if there were no other exceptional circumstances applicable at the time).

 ‘Special circumstances’ may apply to you if, at the time of the offence, you: